Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 # Model explainability:

-At this point we should be done, right? after training the model and evaluating it, and achieving good results we should stop.
+At this point we should be done, we've created a multi class classification model, and got *somewhat* good accuracy.

-There are many unanswered questions so far, for example:
+But what if we want to dig deeper and understand more of how the model is working, in fact there are many questions about how the model is working, for example:

-- How the model is working and making predictions (what are the features).
+- How the model makes predictions (what features it uses to decied a particular class).
-- When the model predicts coorectly and when doesn't.
+- When the model predicts coorectly and when it doesn't.
 - Does the model *generalizes* on the data.
-- And Debugging the model predictions on certain samples.
+- Is this model reliable? can we use it in production with confidence? (most important and relevant question when developing machine learning models)

-And most importantly, is this model reliable? can we use it in production with confidence?
+And we might be interested in debugging the model predictions on certain samples, which can helps us understand when the model is failing, and if we can improve it.

-We can think of our model more or less like a *Black Box*, it takes some input, and produce some output.
+We can think of our model right now more or less like a *Black Box*, it takes some input, and produce some output, without any explanation.

 <!-- TODO: center the image -->
 <figure>